clickbar/laravel-magellan/README.md

 - stFrom

 > **Note**
-> Using the stWhere with a MagellanExpression that returns a boolean always requires a following true or false.
+> Using the `stWhere` with a `MagellanExpression` that returns a boolean always requires a following true or false.
 >
-> That's Laravel default behaviour when using the ->where(), but since php supports stuff like if($boolean) without the explicit $boolean == true condition, the true/false will easily be forgotten resulting in a null check query instead a boolean query.
+> That's Laravel default behaviour when using the `$query->where()`, but since PHP supports stuff like `if($boolean)` without the explicit
+`$boolean == true` condition, the true/false will easily be forgotten, resulting in a null check query instead a boolean query.

 ```php
 ->stWhere(ST::contains('location', 'polygon'), true)